Zheng Jie: 2004

 (where she comfortably beat Jelena Dokić in round 2), and the second round at Miami and Vienna (where she beat Lisa Raymond).
 Then at the French Open, playing only her second Grand Slam singles main draw (after gaining direct entry to the Australian Open but losing in the first round), she defeated Dally Randriantefy, Émilie Loit, and Tathiana Garbin in succession to reach the fourth round, where she lost to Paola Suárez.
 She was the first Chinese woman to reach the fourth round of a major event.

 At the Summer Olympics in Athens, she lost her first-round match to Ai Sugiyama.
 In September, she won a $25k tournament at Beijing, defeating Yan Zi in the semifinal and Li Na in the final.
-She later made it to the finals in a $50k tournament in Shenzhen, before losing to countrywoman Peng Shuai.
+She later made it to the finals in a $50k tournament in Shenzhen, before losing to Peng Shuai.
 Zheng ended the year world-ranked 67.